oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 <details>
 <summary>Suggested PM demo points</summary>

 - Milestone 1: Validation jobs for at least 5 prod models are written & run, and errors arising from those jobs have been filed as issues on GitHub.
+All applicable frontend, backend, and acceptance tests have been written and pass robustly.

 - Milestone 2: A full list of errors is compiled with clear action items.
+All applicable frontend, backend, and acceptance tests have been written and pass robustly.
 </details>

 ## Android team